 You don’t need any prior experience or a fancy studio setup.
 Get ready to embrace the elegance of ballet in the comfort of your living room.

-• Mastering the five basic foot positions and key movements like Plié, Relevé, and Sauté builds a strong foundation for further ballet exploration.
+- Mastering the five basic foot positions and key movements, such as Plié, Relevé, and Sauté, builds a strong foundation for further ballet exploration.

-• Incorporating fun methods like dance games and video call parties keeps ballet practice engaging, fostering confidence and motivation in beginners.
+- Incorporating fun methods like dance games and video call parties keeps ballet practice engaging and fosters confidence and motivation in beginners.

 Essential Gear for Ballet Practice at Home